IN 1881 . . .

 A NEW CHURCH

 By 1960’s, the advent of the ski industry revitalized the town.
-Over the next three decades, the parish had grown so large, the tourists and visitors to the town had so increased that the original little church no longer adequate for the large community.
+Over the next three decades, the parish had grown so large, the tourists and visitors to the town had increased so much, that the original little church was no longer adequate for the large community.
 A new Church building was needed.
 However, the Old Town Chapel, as it is now affectionately called, remains open daily for all to visit, pray at, and attend Mass.
 It is a special and revered establishment of the Old Town Community, a precious reminder of our roots, and a landmark for our town.

 In 1991, Jim and Sally Ivers donated land in the meadow of Park City’s entry corridor for a new church.
 In 1997, the new church was completed and dedicated on August 15th, the feast of St. Mary of the Assumption.
 In 2001, the new Parish Center was built.
 Today, St. Mary's Church is a landmark of Park City’s entry corridor – its lofty design and incredible setting is complemented by wonderful views of the mountains from within the church and center.
 Furthermore, the Church building and Parish Center are a beacon of the greater community, utilized by Park City's best charitable programs to serve those most in need, and host to beautiful artistic events, such as the regular performances by the Utah Symphony.